ericmjl/data-testing-tutorial/docs/chapter2.md

-# Part 2: Introduction to Testing & Writing Tests for Functions(30 min)
+# Part 2: Introduction to Testing & Writing Tests for Functions

 Summary of section: Introduction to py.test as a simple way to get off the ground with automated testing.